shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

     - -4 and -3 are related

 if col_index (in cellMapping or mappingData) == -5
-    - It will be replaced with sheetDataIndex (starting from 1)
+    - It will be replaced with sheetDataIndex or lineIndex (starting from 0)

 case-I